Digital Catapult unveils powerhouse selection of net zero startupsPosted 24 Mar 2022

-On Wednesday 23 March, 32 investment-ready businesses representing the future of low carbon innovation came together under one roof to meet industry and investor VIPs.
-This followed an online event on 22 March where startups and scaleups pitched their emissions-slashing solutions for pre-seed and seed investment – as they sought funding from £200,000 right up to £6 million.
+Earlier this year Digital Catapult convened 32 investment-ready businesses representing the future of low carbon innovation under one roof to meet industry and investor VIPs.
+This followed an online event where startups and scaleups pitched their emissions-slashing solutions for pre-seed and seed investment – as they sought funding from £200,000 right up to £6 million.

 The UK boasts some of Europe’s leading net zero focussed companies; many of these at an early stage of growth.
 As industry comes under increasing pressure to decarbonise, and the UK pushes for a net zero future, we would get absolutely nowhere without the innovation, agility and drive of the startup community.David Pugh Digital Catapult Head of Sustainability